What is a Prolaris Score for prostate cancer?

 Prolaris Score FAQs

 Below is an initial list of frequently asked questions about Prolaris.
-You can also submit your question.

 Prostate cancer biomarkers (PCMs) are molecules found in blood, tissue, or body fluids.
 PCMs are revolutionary new, non-invasive diagnostic tests that may help your healthcare provider decide if your prostate cancer is in fact low risk, if something more aggressive may be lurking in your prostate, or if there are hot spots in the prostate that may need to be re-evaluated upon biopsy.
 PCMs also can help you and your healthcare provider determine the most appropriate treatment for your cancer.

 There are many factors that will make one prostate cancer marker test better suited for individual cases.
 Many times, individuals who have never had a biopsy or had low to intermediate grade prostate cancer (Gleason 3+3=6 or 3+4=7) diagnosed on a biopsy are well suited for blood or urine prostate cancer markers, whereas individuals who have persistently negative biopsies or a biopsy of intermediate to high grade cancer may benefit from tissue prostate cancer markers.
 Use this interactive questionnaire to see what tests may be right for you.
 Once you’ve completed the questionnaire, discuss the results with your healthcare provider.
 Also be sure to check out our Patient Journey section that may help you decide which test is right for you.

 If you have a negative or atypical biopsy and are wanting more insights about prostate cancer risk, you might consider the tissue-based PCM test:

 If your prostate biopsy has a Gleason Score of less than or equal to 7 or if your prostate biopsy has a Gleason Score greater than 7 and you have not yet undergone treatment (surgery or radiation), you and your healthcare provider might consider these tissue-based PCM tests: